Grace Dieu Manor: Present building

 The manor was rented by Charles Booth and family from 1886 to the death of Mary Booth in 1939.
 Charles died there in 1916 at the age of 76.
 Mary oversaw much of the restoration work on the building in the early years of their stay.

-The March Phillips family, later March Phillips de Lisle, owned the house until 1933, although their main residence was at the Hall they built at the former Garendon Abbey.
-Following the death of two of its heads in quick succession, the family needed to tighten its belt and so in 1885 moved out of Garendon and into Grace Dieu Manor.
+The March Phillipps family, later March Phillipps de Lisle, owned the house until 1933, although their main residence was at the Garendon Hall they built at the former Garendon Abbey.
+Following the death of two of its heads in quick succession, the family needed to reduce its expenditure and so in 1885 moved out of Garendon into Grace Dieu Manor.
 A return to fortune allowed the family to return to Garendon once more in 1907, however.
 Finally in 1964 Garendon Hall was demolished and the family returned to Grace Dieu for a final time, selling the house within a decade.
 Grace Dieu Manor then became a Catholic school.
 The school was part of the educational trust of the Rosminian order.